swig/swig/Doc/Manual/Javascript.md

     void example_initialize (v8::Handle<v8::Object> exports)

+### Running Tests and Examples

+The configuration for tests and examples currently supports Linux and Mac only, MinGW not yet.

+The default interpreter is `node.js` as it is available on all platforms and convenient to use.

+Running the examples with JavascriptCore requires `libjavascriptcoregtk-1.0` to be installed, e.g., under Ubuntu with

+    $ sudo apt-get install libjavascriptcoregtk-1.0-dev

+Running with `V8` requires `libv8`:

+    $ sudo apt-get install libv8-dev

+Examples can be run using

+    $ make ENGINE=jsc check-javascript-examples

+`ENGINE` can be `node`, `jsc`, or `v8`.

+The test-suite can be run using

+    $ make ENGINE=jsc check-javascript-test-suite

+A smaller, manually selected set of tests can be run using

+    $ make SMOKE=1 ENGINE=jsc check-javascript-test-suite

+Tests should run without any problems, i.e., have been tried out, on the following platforms/interpreters:

+- Ubuntu Precise 12.04 64bit
+  - JavascriptCore (GTK) 1.0
+  - Node.js (0.10.26)
+  - v8 (3.7.12)
+- Ubuntu Saucy 13.10 64bit
+  - JavascriptCore (GTK) 1.0 + 3.0
+  - Node.js
+  - v8 (3.14.5)
+- Mac OSX Mountain Lion 10.8
+  - JavascriptCore (built-in)
+  - Node.js
+- Windows 7 64bit (VS 2010)
+  - Node.js

+Note: a `CMake` based configuration can be found in the `cmake` branch on
+      [](https://github.com/oliver----/swig-v8) which can be used to generate a Visual Studio solution.
+It is rather limited building only the SWIG executable and Javascript examples.

 ### Future work

 The Javascript module is not yet as mature as other modules and some things are still missing.